-Lindsay Lohan Alleged Move To Dubai After Quran ‘Opened Doors For Me To Experience’
+Lindsay Lohan Allegedly Move To Dubai After Quran ‘Opened Doors For Me To Experience’

-In 2015, when Lindsay Lohan was busy doing community service in in Brooklyn, New York, she was seen holding a copy of the Quran, the religious text of Islam, and now there are rumors that she may be moving to Dubai.
+In 2015, when Lindsay Lohan was busy doing community service in Brooklyn, New York, she was seen holding a copy of the Quran, the religious text of Islam, and now there are rumors that she may be moving to Dubai.
 She has spoken of the Quran as opening doors for her and when Lohan appeared on Haber Turk, a Turkish talk show, she described how the book was given to her by well-meaning friends.

 “My very close friends, who have been there for me a lot, in London are Saudi and they gave me the Quran and I brought it to New York because I was learning.
 It opened doors for me to experience spiritually, to find another true meaning.
 This is who I am.”